 Founded in 1974, the Apartment and Office Building Association of Metropolitan Washington (AOBA) is the leading membership organization representing commercial office building and multi-family residential real estate in the Washington, D.C. area.

-With six lobbyists and two utility lawyers on staff, AOBA's non-partisan government affairs activities in D.C., Maryland and Virginia provide members with substantial savings in utilities, property taxes and other regulatory fees-- savings that enhance value to owners, tenants and residents.
+With seven lobbyists and two utility lawyers on staff, AOBA's non-partisan government affairs activities in D.C., Maryland and Virginia provide members with substantial savings in utilities, property taxes and other regulatory fees-- savings that enhance value to owners, tenants and residents.